-The primary goal of the endowment is to provide financial support to the university’s academic mission in perpetuity, and to further UBC’s vision to create a learning environment that fosters positive global citizenship.
+The Endowment provides stable and enduring financial support for the university’s research programs and students, and contributes to the university’s mandate to create a learning environment that fosters positive global citizenship.

-Within its externally managed pooled funds, the investment mix is highly diversified, and includes bonds, domestic and foreign equities, real estate, infrastructure, private equity, and absolute return funds.
-For each asset class, the endowment is invested with portfolio managers selected for their performance, risk management, and alignment with the university’s objectives.
+Within these externally managed pooled funds, the investment mix is highly diversified, and includes bonds, domestic and foreign equities, real estate, infrastructure, private equity, and absolute return funds.
+For each asset class, the Endowment is invested with portfolio managers selected for their performance, risk management, and alignment with the university’s objectives.

 - Learn more about giving to the UBC Endowment, as well as the impact of donor support in action, on the give UBC website.

 - Read the 2021 Endowment Update.

 - View UBC’s Endowment Management Policy (FM5) on the University Counsel website.

 - Visit the UBC Investment Management Trust (UBC IMANT) website.